zeroasiccorp/zaui/static/files/guide/custom-components.md

 ---
-title: Zaui Custom Components
+title: Custom Components
 ---

 # Custom configuration

 The `src` directory holds custom configuration and components as well as [static files](static-files).

-See [jldec.me](https://github.com/jldec/jldec.me/blob/main/src) for an example of a site with a custom components.
+See [jldec.me](https://github.com/jldec/jldec.me/) for an example of a site with a custom components.

 ## Custom Svelte Components
 Custom components can replace any of the following component types.